DenseShift: Towards Accurate and Efficient Low-Bit Power-of-Two Quantization: Experiments

 \subsection{Transfer Learning}

 \textbf{Model and Dataset:} We use TorchVision implementation to verify the effectiveness and robustness of our proposed algorithm on transfer learning tasks.
 For object detection, we benchmark our proposed method on the bounding box detection track of MS COCO \cite{lin2014microsoft}.
 As proof of concept, we use SSD300 v1.1 \cite{liu2016ssd} with the obsolete VGG backbone replaced with ResNet-50 backbone.
 To demonstrate competitive performance, we use FCOS \cite{https://doi.org/10.48550/arxiv.1904.01355} with ResNet-50 backbone.
 For semantic segmentation, we benchmark our proposed method on a subset of MS COCO containing the 20 categories of Pascal VOC \cite{Everingham15}.
 We use DeepLab V3 \cite{chen2017rethinking} with ResNet-50 backbone architecture.
-The DenseShift ResNet-50 backbone is trained from the previous section and we compare against full-precision baselines.\\ \textbf{Experiment Results:} Tables \ref{tab:ssd300} and \ref{tab:fcos} illustrate that our 3-bit SSD300 and FCOS achieve similar performance to their full-precision counterparts.
+The DenseShift ResNet-50 backbone is trained from the previous section and we compare against full-precision baselines using the same training strategy.\\ \textbf{Experiment Results:} Tables \ref{tab:ssd300} and \ref{tab:fcos} illustrate that our 3-bit SSD300 and FCOS achieve similar performance to their full-precision counterparts.
 Table \ref{tab:deeplabv3} illustrate that our 3-bit DeepLab surpasses its full-precision counterpart.
-Without using our low-variance random initialization, the FCOS experiments using quantized feature-pyramid networks are unstable and failed to converge during training.